-You can choose between the views intersection planning and intersection supply and the workflow status (DRAFT, INVENTORY,...) (see chapter 5.2).
+You can choose between the views intersection planning and intersection supply and the workflow status (DRAFT, INVENTORY,...) (see chapter 0 The menu bar is split into a left and a right part, where the left part represents the active program settings and the right part represent the overall program settings.